deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/intro.rst

 * `Catalogue Service for the Web (CSW) <http://www.opengeospatial.org/standards/cat>`_: Performs searches for geospatial datasets and services
 * `Web Processing Service (WPS) <http://www.opengeospatial.org/standards/wps>`_: Executes geospatial processes

-With a deegree webservices installation, you can set up one of the above services, all of them or even multiple services of the same type.
+With a single deegree webservices installation, you can set up one of the above services, all of them or even multiple services of the same type.
 The remainder of this chapter introduces some notable features of the different service implementations and provides learning trails for learning the configuration of each service.

 ------------------------------
 Characteristics of deegree WFS